-When pneumonia or bronchitis is the cause of the rales and you see your doctor from the beginning, your prognosis is good and the condition is often curable.
+When pneumonia or bronchitis is the cause of the rales, and you see your doctor from the beginning, your prognosis is good, and the condition is often curable.

 These conditions can often be controlled and slowed down with medications and changes in lifestyle.

-It is also important to address the causes of the disease.
+It is also essential to address the causes of the disease.
 The sooner the treatment begins, the better your prospects will be.
 Contact your doctor at the first signs of lung infection or lung disease.

 Follow these tips to promote lung health and help prevent rales: